gabrielfreire/neuralnet.js/README.md

 # neuralnet.js
-Fast Neural Network for node.js
+Fast Neural Networks for node.js

 # Usage
 ### Code to train a Feedfoward Neural Network with backpropagation algorithm